We've added new PCR tests for swine and bovine diseases -- see our menu for a complete listing.

 Test codes:

-P0008 - Ultrasensitive screen for Cryptosporidium by real time polymerase chain reaction.
-This screen detects but does not differentiate Cryptosporidium species, utilizing a real time PCR procedure to achieve highly sensitive detection.
+P0008 - Cryptosporidium screen by real time PCR.
+Screen detects but does not differentiate Cryptosporidium species.

 Test P0008 is included in P0041 - waterborne pathogens screening panel